By Dong Mei, Henan Province

 During the ten days and nights in the hotel, they kept the handcuffs on me, making me squat on the ground holding my legs.
 Looking back on the time I spent under arrest, I spent nineteen days and nights in the police station and the hotel, and it was the protection of God’s love that had allowed me to nap a little.
 Besides that tiny nap, the evil police hadn’t let me sleep at all in all that time; I had only to shut my eyes for a moment and they’d do anything it took to keep me awake—whacking the table, fiercely kicking me, screaming at me, ordering me to run about, and so on.
 Each time I’d be startled, my heart would hammer in my chest, and my nerves would be shot.
 What with being kept awake in this way and the evil police’s frequent torture as well, my strength ended up severely depleted, my whole body was swollen and uncomfortable, and I started seeing everything in double vision.
 I’d know there were people in front of me talking, but the sound of their voices would seem as if it were coming from somewhere far away.
 What’s more, my reactions were becoming very slow.
 For me to have somehow made it through this was all thanks to God’s great power!
 As God said: “He causes man to be reborn, and enables him to tenaciously live out his every role.
 Thanks to His power and His inextinguishable life force, man has lived for generation after generation, throughout which the power of God’s life has been the mainstay of man’s existence, and for which God has paid a price that no ordinary man has ever paid.
 God’s life force can prevail over any power; moreover, it exceeds any power.
 His life is eternal, His power extraordinary, and His life force is not easily overwhelmed by any created being or enemy force” (“Only Christ of the Last Days Can Give Man the Way of Eternal Life” in The Word Appears in the Flesh).
 In my heart, I gave sincere thanks and praise to God: “O God!
 You rule all things, Your deeds are inestimable, only You are almighty, You are the inextinguishable life force, and You are the wellspring of the living water for my life.
 In this special environment, I have beheld Your unique power and authority.”
 In the end, the evil police got no answers to their questions from me, and they sent me to the detention house.

 On the way to the detention house, two policemen said to me, “You’ve done really well.
 You guys might be in the detention house, but you’re good people.
 There are all sorts there: drug dealers, murderers, prostitutes—you’ll see when you arrive.”
 “Since you know we’re good people, why do you arrest us?
 Doesn’t the government talk of freedom of religion?”
 I asked.
 “That’s the Communist Party lying to you.
 The Party gives us our livelihood, so we have to do what it says.
 We don’t hate you or have anything against you.
-We just arrested you because you believe in God,” one of the policemen said.
+We just arrested you because you,” one of the policemen said.
 Hearing this, I thought back over everything I’d experienced.
 I couldn’t help but recall the words of God: “Religious freedom?
 The legitimate rights and interests of citizens?
 They are all tricks for covering up sin!” (“Work and Entry (8)” in The Word Appears in the Flesh).
 God’s words cut right to the heart of the matter, allowing me to truly see the true face of the CCP government and how it tries to gain kudos it does not deserve: On the surface, it flies the flag of religious freedom, but in secret it arrests, oppresses, and cruelly hurts those who believe in God up and down the country, in the vain hope of banning God’s work, and it even shamelessly plunders the church’s money, all of which lays bare its demonic substance that hates God and hates the truth.

 Whilst in the detention house, there were times when I was weak and in pain.
 But God’s words kept inspiring me, giving me strength and faith, allowing me to understand that, although Satan had stripped me of the freedom of the flesh, my suffering had edified me, and had taught me to rely on God during the torture of these evil demons, allowed me to understand the true meaning of many truths and to see the preciousness of the truth, and it had increased my resolve and motivation to pursue the truth.
 I became willing to keep obeying God, and to experience all that God had arranged for me.
 As a result, when working in the detention house, I sang hymns and quietly thought of God’s love.
 I felt that my heart had come closer to God, and I no longer found the days so painful and distressing.